Posted on

 paypal-subscriptions

-Last updated on August 21, 2024
+Last updated on January 19, 2026

 Through subscriptions!

 Yes, that’s right.
 Subscription is one such feature that enables merchants to charge a user’s account on a recurring basis.
-For this to function effectively, customers need to authorize merchants and this is done when they subscribe to your channel.
+For this to function effectively, customers need to authorize merchants, and this is done when they subscribe to your channel.

 PayPal Subscriptions: Steps to set up recurring payments